omarnahdi/omarnahdi/README.md

 - 👋 Hi, I’m @omarnahdi
 - 👀 I’m interested in AI,NLP,NN,RL & ML technologies
-- 🌱 I’m currently persuing Diploma in AI & ML
+- 🌱 completed my Diploma in AI & ML.
+- 📖 Persuing Bachelor's in AI and ML.
 - 🔗 I’m looking to collaborate on [LinkedIn](https://www.linkedin.com/in/omarnahdi)
 - 📫 How to reach me just msg on Linkedln